-(Note 31 "Collection of assets held by the funds") and recorded management fees incurred by the fund managers (Note 21 "Loss on funds"). • Upon discovery of the illegitimate payments to external collaborators, the Company recorded a non-current receivable and off-setting allowance for doubtful accounts of the Funds (Notes 12 "Allowance for doubtful accounts," 22 "Provision of allowance for doubtful accounts

-• In connection with the restatement of the financial statements and investigation of the events, the Company incurred fees of approximately

-• As an indirect consequence of these events, the Company (a) made a settlement payment to its former president (Note 28 "Cash flow related to payments for acquisition of newly consolidated subsidiaries"), (b) received service of complaint in connection with various lawsuits brought against the Company (Note 40 "Supplemental information") and (c) modified the terms of its syndicated loan due to violation of certain financial covenants and incurred commission fees of ¥3,392 million (\$36,085 thousand) recorded in the statement of operations for the year ended March 31, 2013.
+- Upon consolidation of the Funds, the Company consolidated cash held by the Funds as part of fund investment assets (Note 31 "Collection of assets held by the funds") and recorded management fees incurred by the fund managers (Note 21 "Loss on funds"). - Upon discovery of the illegitimate payments to external collaborators, the Company recorded a non-current receivable and off-setting allowance for doubtful accounts, "22 "Provision of allowance for doubtful accounts on funds" and 30 "Outflow of money from funds"). - In connection with the restatement of the financial statements and investigation of the events, the Company incurred fees of approximately ¥2,000 million (\$21,277 thousand) for the year ended March 31, 2012. - As an indirect consequence of these events, the Company (a) made a settlement payment to its former president (Note 28 "Cash flow related to payments for acquisition of newly consolidated subsidiaries"), (b) received service of complaint in connection with various lawsuits brought against the Company (Note 40 "Supplemental information") and (c) modified the terms of its syndicated loan due to violation of certain financial covenants and incurred commission fees of ¥3,392 million (\$36,085 thousand) recorded in the statement of operations for the year ended March 31, 2013.